 Building Your Cyber Resilience

-We live in a time of constant cyber threat, and one thing remains certain: cyber criminals are not slowing down.
+We live in a time of constant cyber threats, and one thing remains certain: cybercriminals are not slowing down.

 Organizations that can return to regular business operations quickly following a cyber attack will have a significant advantage over those that are unprepared.